Medicine Traditions

 Hysteria was often described as a 'Rising of the Womb'.
 Later anatomists scoffed at this idea as the Uterus is bound tightly with ligaments.
 But its highly likely the original intention was a rising of 'Vital Spirit (Qi)' from the Uterus.
 In other words, the energetic effect of the Uterus on the Mind and Body, similar to the Qi Stagnation of TCM.
 In any case, the recognition of this being related to the Uterus, and therefore the hormones, was classically known.

-Treatment generally aims to move Qi and relieve Qi stagnation.
+Treatment generally aims to regulate Qi and relieve Qi stagnation.
 In cases with marked deficiency, tonics are indicated.

 A Database Review from Taiwan: